uktrade/stream-zip/README.md

 ## Limitations

 It's not possible to _completely_ stream-write ZIP files.
 Small bits of metadata for each member file, such as its name, must be placed at the _end_ of the ZIP.
 In order to do this, stream-unzip buffers this metadata in memory until it can be output.

-stream-unzip creates ZIP64 files to support sizes bigger than 4GB.
-Older software may not be able to open these.

 No compression is supported via the `NO_COMPRESSION` constant as in the above examples.
 However in this case the entire contents of these are buffered in memory, and so this should not be used for large files.